 All businesses can be harmed by falling behind regulations, and the landscape changes dramatically in the blink of an eye.
 Get a team that manages this directly for you with a leading HRO provider.

 Common compliance-related tasks that HRO companies can deliver for you:

 Employers turn to HRO because they need help and want a return.
 Thankfully, it’s one area of outsourcing where benefits are direct and easy to see, plus can they can be substantial if you don’t have an HR team right now.

-Like most things in business, the gains you’ll see from HRO come in three flavors: time, money, and relief.
+Like most things in business, the process outsourcing benefits you’ll see from HRO will come in three flavors: time, money, and relief.

 The National Small Business Association (NSBA) regularly publishes out surveys on regulation and typically finds that one-third of U.S. business owners will spend more than 80 hours annually on compliance tasks for federal laws alone.
 Mix in states and local municipalities, and things grow, especially if your operations happen in multiple states.

 If your warehouse is in a different state so that you can ship products to the customer more efficiently, for example, you’re compounding the number of regulations and compliance needs you have.